Kedavamaru/Deterministic-turing-machine/README.md

     vector<int> initial_tape = { 0 }; // minimum tape length is one cell

     // more cells will be added automatically with '0' when needed, this is done this way for memory reasons
-    // you'll have 250'000'000 cells per every 1GB or RAM your computer have availabe
+    // you'll have 250'000'000 cells per every 1GB of RAM your computer have availabe

 Then run and have fun!

+# Output customization

+You can modify this settings if you want, this can be handy in some cases:

+	// General configurations
+	int  print_every = 1; // step
+	bool print_tape = true;
+	bool print_to_screen = true;
+	bool print_states_as_characters = true;    // this turns numbers into ASCII characters when printing the states, use it if you are going to specify the states as characters and not numbers

 # Output